littleraskol/Government-Variety-Pack/lrsk-gov-var/README.txt

 Caste Quickening (Hive Mind) - The Hive Mind takes special care to cultivate the talents of its drones and creatively redesigns them for its purposes. (+10% leader experience gain, -7.5% genetic modification cost)

-Builder Caste (Hive Mind) - The Hive Mind spawns a special breed of drones that are adapted for construction. (-10% building and ship construction time)
+Worker Caste (Hive Mind) - The Hive Mind spawns a special breed of drones that are adapted for general labor. (-10% building and ship construction time, 1 Menial Drone per 20 pops)

-Warrior Caste (Hive Mind) - The hive's prowess in mortal conflict is this Hive Mind's highest concern and it pours resources into cultivating a hardy cadre of fighting drones. (+1 military leader skill levels, +20% army morale)
+Warrior Caste (Hive Mind) - The hive's prowess in mortal conflict is this Hive Mind's highest concern and it pours resources into cultivating a hardy cadre of fighting drones. (+1 military leader skill levels, 1 Warrior Drone per 30 pops)

-Royal Caste (Hive Mind) - To better expand the horizons of the hive's growth and development, the Hive Mind breeds highly intelligent drones to direct other drones in productive and creative activity. (+1 governor skill levels, -15% governor recruit cost, +5% influence)
+Royal Caste (Hive Mind) - To better expand the horizons of the hive's growth and development, the Hive Mind breeds highly intelligent drones to direct other drones in productive and creative activity. (+2 governor skill levels, 1 Synapse Drone per 40 pops)

 Reclamation Pools (Hive Mind) - All dead drones are reprocessed for the sustenance of hive's next generation. (-20% pop food requirements)